symfony/symfony-docs/reference/configuration/doctrine.rst

                 # ...

 This shortened version is commonly used in other documentation sections.
-Keep in mind that you can't use both syntaxes at the same time.
+Keep in mind that you cannot use both syntaxes at the same time.

 Caching Drivers
 ~~~~~~~~~~~~~~~